 Now that the 7 days are over and the Oscars 2019 selection has been submitted, Wanuri is back to court to challenge the ban.
 Let’s keep tabs on Twitter and see how that goes.
 People Power always wins.

 Who would have thought we’d be watching quality Kenyan movies the same way we watch Hollywood and Bollywood films in the cinema?
 I was able to watch most of these award-winning films thanks to NBO Film Festival and European Film Festival.
-After all, it’s rare to find quality Kenyan movies online or in DVD.
+After all, it’s rare to find quality Kenyan movies on TV or on DVD.

 I’m also a huge fan of DocuBox for their free documentary screenings at Alliance Francaise every month.
 Plus their short film marathon called Shorts, Shorts and Shots every last Friday of the month at Prestige Plaza is always a treat.
 Where you wear shorts, watch award-winning short films as you drink shots.